 Although a professional can recommend a flooring replacement that will closely match your current floors, for a perfect match, it’s best to strip your current hardwood floors and refinish both, or stain the new boards to exactly match the existing floors.
 Both refinishing and staining should be done by a professional to ensure a seamless transition and a perfect custom color.
 You might not need to refinish or stain your floors, but in certain situations it will be your best option.

+Finding the perfect match for your flooring is only sometimes the answer.
+Sometimes, a transition strip can provide the necessary adjustments as you move from one area to another.
+Not only do they help with height differences and changes in direction, but these strips can also be a design element to transition between different colors and spaces seamlessly.
 Although the steps to perfectly matched floors might seem overwhelming, our team of flooring professionals will be able to guide you through the process and recommend the best solution for your situation.
-If you’re in the Austin area, Millennium Flooring is available for all your flooring needs.
+If you’re looking for flooring in Austin, Millennium Flooring is available for all your flooring needs.
 Give us a call for a consultation today!

 Millennium Hardwood Flooring 9705 Research Blvd Suite C1 Austin, TX 78759 512-351-2258